Key takeaways

 Bottom line

 For people who’ve avoided GLP-1 injections due to a fear of needles, oral Wegovy could be a game-changer.
-If approved, it will be the first oral GLP-1 medication specifically for weight loss.
+Now that it’s FDA-approved and available, the Wegovy pill is the first oral GLP-1 medication specifically for weight loss.
+Here’s what you need to know:

-A 25 mg daily Wegovy pill produced an average 13.6% weight loss in clinical trials, which is close to the 14.9% seen with 2.4 mg weekly injections.
+In clinical trials, 25 mg of the daily Wegovy pill produced an average 13.6% weight loss, which is close to the 14.9% seen with 2.4 mg weekly injections.

 Side effects of oral Wegovy in studies are similar to the mild-to-moderate gastrointestinal side effects common with the injectable version.